memkind/memkind/README.txt

 2014 March 21

-This directory includes a re-factorization of the modifications made for MCDRAM.
+This directory includes a re-factorization of the modifications made for high bandwidth memory.
 It was noted that no modifications have been made for the case where previously freed mmap'ed regions are "recycled", only that mbind() is called after mmap().

 The default behavior of jemalloc is to use a hash of the thread ID to choose the arena where the memory will be allocated.
 The table that